Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-illness-of-intellect/chapter-1.md

 Catia felt lightheaded.
 It surely didn't help her headache.
 Her body had grown more ill for months now and she felt tired enough to sleep an entire _week_.

 "Catia!
 Behave yourself!" mother said.
 Then she whispered in her ear: "We are paying through our _whiskers_ for this expensive healer!
-He's one of the beast.
+He's one of the best.
 Do as Owin says and I'm sure you will heal."

 They finally helped her down.
 When they let her go, Catia fell, her vision black and unable to use her own paws.
 Her anxious parents carried her back to the soft bed in the corner.

-"Maybe," Catia said with a soar throat, "Owin can explain _why_ this would work?"
+"Maybe," Catia said with a sore throat, "Owin can explain _why_ this would work?"

 "Oh, yes, of course," he said, as the owl packed up his pouch and attached it to his wings.
 "There is an illness in your head, which gives you a headache.
 So, hanging upside down will slowly make the illness _leak_ from your head, like a dripping faucet."